jsmith1024/bill/README.md

 - *L* anguage

 #### Purpose:
-It is a general purpose statically typed, with dynamic types, easy to learn and use language.
+It is a general purpose statically typed, easy to learn and use language.

 #### Key uses:
 - Learning basic level programming.